rswiatek/sortabledict/README.md

         run ./sortabledict.py from command line for concrete examples.

-        Ideal usage is to copy this python class to an accessible directory and implement via 'from sorteddict import *' and to initialize all dictionaries as <x> = SortableDict() or <x> = SortableDict(<dict>)
+        Ideal usage is to copy this python class to an accessible directory and implement via 'from sortedable import *' and to initialize all dictionaries as <x> = SortableDict() or <x> = SortableDict(<dict>)

         lambda's as sorting functions are now implemented.
 As long as one of the